 Greeter - Operating Room Waiting Area

 Volunteers maintain a cordial and friendly atmosphere in the waiting area as they greet and meet patients and their families.
 Their role is to provide information and to minimize stress.
 They communicate with nurses regarding patient flow and field inquiries from families and visitors.
-Volunteers for this position must be at least 18.
+Volunteers must be at least 18.

 Music for Healing